openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-scroll.md

 public func onScrollFrameBegin(event: OnScrollFrameBeginCallback): This
 ```

 **Function:** Triggered at the start of each frame's scroll.
 The event parameters include the upcoming scroll amount.
 The event handler can calculate the actual required scroll amount based on the application scenario and return it as the handler's return value.
-Scroll will scroll according to the returned actual scroll amount.
+Scroll will proceed with the returned actual scroll amount.

-Supports negative values for offsetRemain.
+Negative values for offsetRemain are supported.

-If implementing nested scrolling via the onScrollFrameBegin event and scrollBy method, set the child scroll node's EdgeEffect to None.
-For example, when Scroll nests a List for scrolling, the List component's edgeEffect property should be set to EdgeEffect.None.
+If nested scrolling is implemented via the onScrollFrameBegin event and the scrollBy method, the child scroll node's EdgeEffect must be set to None.
+For example, when Scroll nests a List for scrolling, the List component's edgeEffect attribute must be set to EdgeEffect.None.

 Conditions for triggering this event: